 Texas Common Course Numbering System

 SFA is a participant in the Texas Common Course Numbering System.
 The purpose of the system is to assist students who are transferring between participating institutions.
-The system utilizes single unique course alphabetic prefixes and numbers to identify freshman- and sophomore-level courses that are common between two or more member colleges or universities.
-The appropriate common course identifier appears parenthetically following each course title in the departmental section of this bulletin.
+The system utilizes single unique course alphabetic prefixes and numbers to identify first- and second-year courses that are common between two or more member colleges or universities.
 Refer to the Course Offerings section in this bulletin for a listing of currently approved TCCNS courses or contact the Office of Admissions for additional information.
 The statewide TCCNS matrix can be found on the web at TCCNS.org.

 Admission Policy for Former Students

-Students who have previously attended SFA and who have not enrolled for the previous fall or spring semester must satisfy the following re-enrollment requirements:
+Students who have previously attended SFA and who have not enrolled for the previous two (fall, spring or summer) semesters must satisfy the following re-enrollment requirements:

 - Submit official transcripts from all post-secondary educational institutions attended since last enrolled at SFA.